 What is the Amazon utility patent neutral evaluation procedure?

 Patent owners may file a claim with Amazon to stop sellers from listing products that allegedly violate their utility patents.
-In essence, Amazon provides sellers with their own version of patent court which might avoid the need to litigate in federal court.
-Amazon’s patent dispute resolution, called Neutral Patent Evaluation, requires each side to pay a neutral evaluator a fixed fee and then submit written arguments as to why the accused products are infringing or non-infringing.
+The ecommerce platform has created its own patent court.
+A patent owner can essentially start an Amazon seller patent case against infringing competitors.
+This option avoids the need to litigate in federal court if your competitors are selling solely or primarily through Amazon.
+Known as Neutral Patent Evaluation, an Amazon seller patent case requires each side to pay a neutral evaluator a fixed fee and then submit written arguments as to why the accused products are infringing or non-infringing.
 There is at least one thing that both patent owners and accused sellers may agree: the cost of an Amazon patent case is substantially less than that of a patent lawsuit.

-How much is the deposit to start an Amazon patent case?
+How much is the deposit to start a neutral patent evaluation?

 Each side must pay the neutral evaluator a flat fee deposit, which is $4,000 as of the date of this post.
 In a typical American-style litigation where each side has to pay their own legal costs, it is very rare to be able to extract attorney’s fees or costs from the losing party.
 Here, Amazon has provided a merit base procedure where the winner gets their $4,000 returned.

-Should accused Amazon sellers pay the deposit and sign the patent neutral evaluation agreement?
+Should accused sellers pay the deposit and sign the patent neutral evaluation agreement?

 When a patent owner initiates a patent evaluation procedure, the accused Amazon seller has about three weeks to pay the deposit and sign the Amazon utility patent neutral evaluation agreement.
 Accused sellers should act promptly and take advantage of this 3-week period to make an initial determination of their likelihood of success.